Tyler-Washington888/Meta-Minds/README.md

 ### Goals

-- RESTful JSON API built with Ruby on Rails with full CRUD -Full CRUD interactive front end built with React -Forms to input new posts and comments
+- RESTful JSON API built with Ruby on Rails with full CRUD
+- Full CRUD interactive front end built with React
+- Forms to input new posts and comments
--Display all user posts and comments
+- Display all user posts and comments
--Implement Auth for users
+- Implement Auth for users
--Fully responsive styling with two media queries -Clean, organized, structured code
+- Fully responsive styling with two media queries
+- Clean, organized, structured code

 <br>